 In November 2018, with assistance from its independent compensation consultant, the Governance & Compensation Committee (which became the "Nominating and Compensation Committee" in August 2019) adopted an annual incentive plan for the purpose of awarding annual bonuses to certain associates based upon the achievement of annual performance objectives established each year under the plan.
-The annual incentive plan covers the Company's executive officers and certain executive vice presidents (each, a "Participant"), which includes all of the Company's named executive officers.
+This was implemented in order to position the Company to be competitive with its peers with respect to overall executive compensation.
+The annual incentive plan covers the Company's executive officers and certain executive vice presidents (each, a "Participant"), which includes all of the Company's NEOs.
 The goal of the annual incentive plan is to motivate Participants to maximize shareholder value by achieving performance while limiting risk appropriately and maintaining the safety and soundness of the Company.

 The plan is an annual incentive plan that is approved each year with a performance year running from January 1 through December 31.
-The Nominating and Compensation Committee oversees the administration of the plan, as well as plan design, determination of performance measures, goals and weightings and award payouts, partly based on input from the Company's CEO.
+The Committee oversees the administration of the plan, as well as plan design, determination of performance measures, goals and weightings and award payouts, partly based on input from the Company's CEO.

-At the beginning of each year, the Nominating and Compensation Committee develops a bonus template for each Participant.
+At the beginning of each year, the Committee develops a bonus template for each Participant.
 The primary elements of each template are:

-- Percentage of base salary opportunity, - · Performance measures and goals selected from the Company's approved budget numbers for the year or other objective measure, and - Weightings assigned to the selected performance measures.
+- Percentage of base salary opportunity, - Performance measures and goals selected from the Company's approved budget numbers for the year or other objective measures such as asset quality ratios, and - Weightings assigned to the selected performance measures.

 Under the annual incentive plan, a Participant can earn a bonus of up to a specific percentage of the Participant's base salary.
-For 2022, these percentages are as follows:
+For 2023, these percentages for the NEOs were as follows:

 Participant % of Base Salary

-Chief Executive Officer 60%
+CEO 60%

-President & Chief Strategy Officer, Chief Financial Officer 50%
+President & Chief Strategy Officer, CFO 55%

-All Other Participants 35%
+Chief Operations Officer, Chief Credit Officer 50%

 Performance measures under the plan are determined each year, in the categories of profitability, capital effectiveness and safety and soundness.
-The performance measures, goals and weightings assigned to them may change from year to year, and will likely be the same for all Participants in any given year, although that is subject to change.
+The performance measures, goals and weightings assigned to them may change from year to year, and are typically the same for all Participants in any given year, although that is subject to change.